VeryCrazyDog/Notes/Computer/Database/Oracle/Cheat Sheet.md

 ## SQL Generation

-Generate DROP statement for all objects in database, excluding database links.
+Generate DROP statement for all objects in database, excluding database links

 ```sql
 -- Indexes, LOBs, system generated types will be dropped automatically when the related objects are dropped